zappalives/aureliapool/README.md

 # aureliapool
-NFLPool using Aurelia adn MongoDB
+NFLPool using Aurelia and MongoDB